-- 1. A surviving dependent of a retiree who was eligible to receive a Grant and who qualifies for a monthly retirement allowance shall be eligible for fifty (50) percent of the Grant authorized for the retiree. - A surviving eligible retiree who qualifies for a monthly retirement allowance who was married to a retiree who was also eligible for a Grant shall receive the survivor benefit described in D.1., above, or his or her own Grant, whichever is greater.
-Such retiree shall not be eligible for both Grants. - E. Transition from County Retiree Medical Grant to an OCEA-Administered Retiree Medical Trust
+1. A surviving dependent of a retiree who was eligible to receive a Grant, as state above in A through C, and who qualifies for a monthly retirement allowance shall be eligible for fifty percent (50%) percent of the Grant authorized for the retiree.

+2. A surviving eligible retiree who qualifies for a monthly retirement allowance who was married to a retiree who was also eligible for a Grant shall receive the survivor benefit described in Section_D.1., above, or his or her own Grant, whichever is greater.
+Such retiree shall not be eligible for both Grants.